statgen/pheweb-rg-pipeline/README.md

 ### Output

-Your final output is in the `workdir` directory in `result/ALL.RG.txt` file.
+Your final output is in the `workdir` directory in the `result/ALL.RG.txt` file.

 Pipeline creates directories:
 - `traits`: single input JSON file for each trait